-It’s 2018 and Edgeless Borderless Bezel-less Notch-Wielding Smartphones are here to stay!
+It’s 2019 and Edgeless Borderless Bezel-less Notch Smartphones are here to stay!

-Update: We’ve updated this article to include all the latest bezel-less phones that have flooded the market recently.
-Looking for the old Top 10?
-They’re still here, just keep scrolling…
+Update: We’ve updated this article to include all the latest phones that have flooded the market with thin bezels and top notches.
+New smartphones added every week.

-More smartphones added every week!
 Android Makers are going Notch Crazy!
 Love the Notch?
 Hate the Notch?
-Let us know!
+Let us know and comment below!

-We’ve all looked on in awe at Samsung’s almost bezel-less Galaxy series, and now Apple’s iPhone X wishing for a more affordable option.
-Well, you’re in luck, as this year we are seeing an influx of mobile manufacturers step-up and produce their own bezel-less smartphones.
+We’ve all looked on in awe Apple’s iPhone X wishing for a more affordable Android option.
+Well you’re in luck, as this year we are seeing an influx of mobile manufacturers step-up and produce their own notch phones.

-Looking for awesome battery life?
-Smartphones with Amazing Battery Life 2018
+- Related: Smartphones with Amazing Battery Life 2019

-In this roundup, we’ll take a look at some of the top bezel-less phones of 2018 that are either available now, set to be released soon or are still hot on the rumour mill.
+In this roundup, we’ll take a look at some of the top all-display phones of 2019 that are either available now, set to be released soon or are still hot on the rumour mill.

 Let’s get to it.
-Here’s 2018’s Top Bezel-less, Borderless & Notch Wielding Smartphones.
+Here’s 2019’s Top Bezel-less, Borderless & Top Notch Smartphones.

-The Mi Mix 2, while not full display yet, still manages to hang out with the likes of Apple’s iPhone X and the Samsung Galaxy S9 in terms of features, camera performance & good looks.
+The Mi Mix 2S, while not a full display yet, still manages to hang out with the likes of Apple’s iPhone X and the Samsung Galaxy S9 in terms of features, camera performance & good looks.

-It’s a truly beautiful smartphones that’s now been upgraded to the latest Qualcomm Snapdragon 845 CPU giving you the fastest possible version of Android.
-Other upgrades include dual-cameras on the rear which has an AI module and wireless charging.
+It’s a truly beautiful smartphone that’s now been upgraded to the latest Qualcomm Snapdragon 845 CPU giving you the fastest possible version of Android.
+Other upgrades include dual-cameras on the rear which has an AI module and also wireless Qi charging.

 The only drawback is that Xiaomi is still using their impressive, yet only full HD+ display making top-end mobile VR a no-no.

-If you’re looking for a phone that ticks all the boxes but aren’t fan of the Galaxy S9 or want to few a pounds… then the Mi Mix 2S has it all.
+If you’re looking for a phone that ticks all the boxes, then the Mi Mix 2S has it all.
 Just make sure to get your hands on the International version.

 Tech Specs: 5.99″ 2160 x 1080 18:9 Aspect Ratio, 403 PPI, Sony IMX363, Snapdragon 845, 6 or 8GB RAM, Max 256GB Storage, Fast + Wireless Charge 3400mAh battery, Android 8 + MIUI 9.5 with Full UK Support for 3, 7 & 20 bands.